LauraKirby/chess_game/readme.md

   - You can run the code without bundler but you may not be able to run the tests.
 - run program: `ruby ./main.rb`
 - see `Spec` directory for tests

+# Move
+- To move a piece: call `move` on an instance of `Board` and pass in the current board position of the piece (eg 'c4') and the new preferred board position (eg 'c3').

 # To-do
 - finish implementing logic described in `main.rb`